tubaplayerdis/Tubabot/readme.md

 couple things to consider

-1 this code does not work out of the box, you will need to use these commands to install certainpackages for certain commands
+this code does not work out of the box, you will need to use these commands to install certain packages for certain commands after installing node.js and making a node project, using npm init

 1 text to ascii use npm i figlet